developer-friendly/blog/docs/posts/2024/0014-github-actions-integration-testing.md

 !!! note "Note"

-    The current version of the CI in the target repository is using a simple `docker-compose up -d` right [before running the tests].
+    The current version of the CI in the target repository is using a simple `docker-compose up -d` right before running the tests[^5].

-    Honestly, there is nothing wrong with this approach and if it works for you and your team, by all means, go ahead and own your decision.
+    Honestly, there is nothing wrong with this approach and if it works for you and your team, by all means, go ahead and own your decision and celebrate it proudly. :person_running:
-    :person_running:

     I am not here to tell you which approach is better; that is your responsibility to figure out.